 Who chooses the coaches?

-We have a paid director of coaching and player development named Damien Corrieri, who holds a USSF "C" License and a staffc oach for the Iowa Soccer Association, makes the hiring decisions for our staff coaches for the U11 and older program and for the skills coaches for the U5-U10 program.
-[Contracts are approved and signed by the club president.]
+Our Director of Coaching makes the hiring decisions for our staff coaches for the U11 and older program and for the skills coaches for the U5-U10 program.
+[Contracts are approved and signed by the club president].
 Parent coaches for the U5-U10 teams are chosen through a mix of volunteerism, qualified parents, and the work of Gary Eyles.